-To make your video more dynamic, use the Beat Detection audio tool to automatically mark audio beats on the Timeline and then adjust your video to the beat of the music.
+To make your video more dynamic, use the Beat detection audio tool to automatically mark audio beats on the Timeline and then adjust your video to the beat of the music.

 - 1. On the Timeline, select the music that you want to detect beats for. - 2.
-Click More on the left sidebar and find Audio Editing to open Beat Detection.
+Click More tools on the left-hand sidebar.
+On the Audio tab, select Beat detection.

-3. In the Beat Detection tool, click Detect Audio Beats.
+3. In the Beat detection tool, click Detect Audio Beats.
 The program will analyze the music and place beat markers on the Timeline.

 After the beat markers have been placed, you can modify their tempo.
-Use the Min. time between beat markers slider to make the beat slower or faster.
+Move the Min. time between beat markers slider to make the beat slower or faster.